Escanorrrr/Escanorrrr/README.md

 ### Hi there 👋

-My name is Ramazan.
-I am a student at Anadolu University.
-I am studying management information system.
-I am trying to learn software systems.
-I learned .Net Core and I'm trying to do .Net Core related projects.
-I love learning about software.
-I want to be a Senior Developer in the future and I want to make my own venture.
+I am a graduate of Anadolu University with a degree in Management Information Systems.
+I am also pursuing a master's degree in Management Information Systems at Uludağ University, and in addition, I am studying Computer Programming at the Open Education Faculty of Anadolu University.
+My passion for computer science and technology has been present since my childhood, and this love has led me to pursue a career in the IT and software industry.

-Technologies: FluentValidation , AutoFac , JWT Web Token.
+Technologies: C# , .Net , Python, PostgreSQL , MSSQL ,HTML
 Languages: English: B2, :
 Programming resources used for self-learning: Stack Overflow , Udemy ,w3schools,Free Code Camp.